How Long Do Edibles Last?

 One of the more frustrating aspects of consuming edibles is that they aren't created equal.
 A 10mg edible made by one brand may produce the desired effects while another brand falls short.
 When trying to figure out how long edibles last, it's best to understand bioavailability and dosage, which are critical components in creating the desired effects.

-Above all else though is bioavailability, or how much THC your body can absorb.
+Above all else, though, is bioavailability, or how much THC your body can absorb.
 Simply put, your edible's bioavailability dictates how much of the THC dosage is available to your body.
 A 20mg edible can't be entirely metabolized.
-Typically, the bioavailability range for an edible is around 4-12%, with factors like strain and edible type playing a role.
+Typically, the bioavailability range for an edible is around 6%.4 Assuming that an edible's bioavailability is 6%, a 20mg dosage would result in 1.2mg reaching the bloodstream.

 SEE ALSO: A Visual Guide to Weed Measurements and Prices